camunda/camunda-bpm-examples/deployment/spring-servlet-pa-jboss/README.md

     </process-application>

-Additionally you have to package the camunda-engine-spring module as a maven compile time dependency like:
+Additionally, you have to package the camunda-engine-spring module as a maven compile time dependency like:

     <dependency>
       <groupId>org.camunda.bpm</groupId>